egalistel-dev/lumisetup-esp8266/README.md

 > ⚠️ The GND must be common between the external power supply and the NodeMCU.
 Without this, the LEDs will not work correctly.

+> ⚠️ WS2812B strips have a **data direction** — make sure to connect the **DIN** end (indicated by an arrow on the strip pointing away from the connector).
+Connecting from the wrong end will result in no output.

 ---

 ## 📦 Required Libraries